MariiaTHI/Naive_Bayese/README.md

 # Naive_Bayese
 # # '''Naive Bayes classifier'''
+Problem Statement:
+A customer of yours is dissatised with the quality of the speech recognition.
+After a conversation with the customer, you nd out that he dictates books.
+However, the speech recognition was not built for this purpose.
+Accordingly, initial investigations on a book excerpt have also shown that the language model used is not suitable.
+For building a better language model for the applicati- on, you have asked your customer to provide a text from the book (see "Datasets and Resources") In order to save costs and also to avoid problems with copyrights, your company has decided to not use existing solutions for this project.
+A new program for estimating language models is now to be programmed in Python from scratch.
+If you need special Python modules, you can discuss their use with your instructor before submission

 # Here are the general steps to implement a Naive Bayese Classifier from scratch on a dataset:
 # 1. Load the dataset into a pandas DataFrame